anthumchris/opus-stream-decoder/README.md

   // after free() is called, you could reuse the decoder for another file try { ... decoder.ready.then(_ => decoder.decode(UINT8_DATA_TO_DECODE) } ...

-  /* Receives decoded decoded Float32Array PCM audio in left/right arrays.
+  /* Receives decoded Float32Array PCM audio in left/right arrays.
    * sampleRate is always 48000 and both channels would always contain data if
    * samplesDecoded > 0.
 Mono Opus files would decoded identically into both
    * left/right channels and multichannel Opus files would be downmixed to 2 channels.